-During the construction phase of the Proposed Development and other developments within 20 kilometres of the Proposed Development that are yet to be constructed, there will be minor emissions from construction plant and machinery and potential dust emissions associated with the construction activities.
-However, once the mitigation proposals, as outlined in Section 10.2.4.2 and Section 10.3.4.2 are implemented during the construction phase of the Proposed Development, there will be no cumulative negative effect on air and climate.
+During the construction phase of the Proposed Development and other developments within 20 kilometres of the Proposed Development site that are yet to be constructed, there will be minor emissions from construction plant and machinery and potential dust emissions associated with the construction activities.
+However, once the mitigation proposals, as outlined in Sections 10.2.4 and 10.3.4 are implemented during the construction phase of the proposed development, there will be no cumulative negative effect on air and climate.

 There will be no net carbon dioxide (CO2) emissions from operation of the Proposed Development.
-Exhaust emissions of carbon dioxide (CO2), oxides of nitrogen (NOx), sulphur dioxide (SO2) or dust emissions during the operational phase of the Proposed Development will be minimal, relating to the use of operation and maintenance vehicles onsite, and therefore there will be no measurable negative cumulative effect with other developments on air quality and climate.
+Emissions of carbon dioxide (CO2), oxides of nitrogen (NOx), sulphur dioxide (SO2) or dust emissions during the operational phase of the Proposed Development will be minimal, relating to the use of operation and maintenance vehicles onsite, and therefore there will be no measurable cumulative effect with other developments on air quality and climate.